dentarg/auth0-blog/_posts/2017-10-04-api-less-scary-approach.markdown

 $ cd quotesGenerator
 ```

-The second command creates a folder and basic files to start up your project, open the folder with your favorite IDE or text editor.
+The second command creates a folder and basic files to start up your project.
+Open the folder with your favorite IDE or text editor.

 Run the command below to install the dependencies described in `package.json`.